 2. Stop picking and touching your skin and popping pimples

-Now that we have that awareness, we’ll all probably start to be more conscious of how much we touch our faces.
+Now that we have that awareness because of COVID, we’ll all probably start to be more conscious of how much we touch our faces.
 For reasons more than virus and bacteria transmission, you should avoid touching your face.

 On top of bacteria and viruses our hands carry a lot of dirt and oil that can clog pores and cause breakouts, and if you’re a pimple popper, with each pick or pop, you’re spreading bacteria, and causing even more breakouts.
 So make it a resolution to keep your hands away from your face except for when it’s time to cleanse and moisturize.
 When that time comes, make sure to thoroughly wash your hands beforehand (pun intended).